kpagacz/notes/README.md

 not fulfilling one of the business requirements because I don't like returning not tested code)
 * Poor or close to non-existant error handling
 * Poor user facing error messaging

+## New features:
+* Supporting some kind of flavour of markdown when showing the notes and writing them.
+* Possibility to edit an already existing note (including changes to its expiration).
+* Support filtering offensive content - since the content is held on the application's servers it might be advised to include some moderation for it - either on the level of frontend (calls to API with the contents) or from the backend (a reoccuring job filtering out offensive content).